 RISK OF ACUTE BRONCHOSPASM IN PATIENTS WITH CHRONIC LUNG DISEASE

-- Acute bronchospasm has been observed in patients with asthma and COPD using AFREZZA. [see WARNINGS AND PRECAUTIONS].
+- Acute bronchospasm has been observed in patients with asthma and COPD using AFREZZA. [see WARNING AND PRECAUTIONS].

 - AFREZZA is contraindicated in patients with chronic lung disease such as asthma or COPD. [see CONTRAINDICATIONS].

-- Before initiating AFREZZA, perform a detailed medical history, physical examination, and spirometry (FEV1) to identify potential lung disease in all patients [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS].
+- Before initiating AFREZZA, perform a detailed medical history, physical examination, and spirometry (FEV1) to identify potential lung disease in all patients [see DOSAGE AND ADMINISTRATION, WARNING AND PRECAUTIONS].